Hiroshima and Nagasaki

 Nagasaki

 The bombing of Nagasaki has always been overshadowed by Hiroshima.
-The bombing of Hiroshima on August 6, 1945 went exactly according to the plans of the American military leadership.
-However, the US had decided to drop two atomic bombs on Japan, a uranium bomb and a plutonium bomb, but a few days apart.
-The second bomb was scheduled to be dropped on August 11 over the Japanese city of Kokura, while Nagasaki was the other option.
-But the US military leadership saw that bad weather was coming and decided to drop the second atomic bomb, called Fat Man, as early as August 9.
+The bombing of Hiroshima on 6 August 1945 went exactly according to the plans of the American military leadership.
+However, the United States had decided to drop two atomic bombs on Japan, a uranium bomb and a plutonium bomb, a few days apart.
+The second bomb was to be dropped on 11 August on the Japanese city of Kokura, with Nagasaki as the alternative target.
+But the American military leadership saw that bad weather was on its way and decided to drop the second atomic bomb, called Fat Man, on 9 August.

 Low Fuel Supply

-While the crew of the Enola Gay was still being celebrated for their post-Hiroshima successes, the crew of the second mission encountered problem after problem.
-A typhoon threatened the island of Iwo Jima which was supposed to be the starting point, so they had to move the starting point to the island of Yakushima.
-When the atomic bomb was about to be loaded onto the plane Bock’s Car, the crew noticed that only one of the fuel pumps on board was working.
+While the crew of the Enola Gay was still being celebrated for their success after Hiroshima, the crew on the second mission ran into problem after problem.
+A typhoon threatened the island of Iwo Jima, which was to be the starting point, so they had to move the starting point to the island of Yakushima.
+When the atomic bomb was to be loaded onto the plane Bock’s Car, the crew discovered that only one of the fuel pumps on board was working.

-This limited the aircraft’s fuel supply and the crew realized the risk that they would not be able to land safely after completing the mission before the fuel ran out.
-But there was no time to lose, if the Japanese were to be convinced that America’s second atomic bomb was not just an empty threat, they had to act quickly.
+This limited the aircraft’s fuel supply, and the crew realised that they might not be able to land safely after completing the mission before running out of fuel.
+But there was no time to lose; if the Japanese were to be convinced that America’s second atomic bomb was not just an empty threat, they had to act quickly.

-Fat Man was built with a core of plutonium, surrounded by high-explosive material which, when ignited, created the powerful nuclear reaction.
-Fat Man weighed over 4.5 tonnes, was 3.25 meters tall and measured over one and a half meters in diameter.
+Fat Man was built with a core of plutonium surrounded by high-explosive material which, when ignited, created a powerful nuclear reaction.
+Fat Man weighed over 4.5 tonnes, was 3.25 metres high and had a diameter of over one and a half metres.

 When the bomber reached Kokura, where the bomb was to be dropped, the city was covered in thick fog.
-The crew had no choice but to steer towards option two, Nagasaki.
-Nagasaki was chosen as a target primarily because of Mitsubishi’s two large steel and weapons factories located there.
+The crew had no choice but to head for alternative target number two, Nagasaki.
+Nagasaki was chosen as the target mainly because of Mitsubishi’s two large steel and weapons factories located there.

-Here, too, the cloud cover was thick, but the plane was running out of fuel and the decision was made to drop the bomb.
-At the last second, a crack opened in the cloud cover.
-At 11:02 in the morning, Fat Man fell over Nagasaki.
+Here too, the cloud cover was thick, but the plane was running out of fuel and the decision was made to drop the bomb.
+At the last second, a gap opened up in the cloud cover.
+At 11:02 a.m., Fat Man fell on Nagasaki.

-Fat Man exploded 43 seconds later, 469 meters above the ground.
-The bomb detonated with an explosive force equivalent to 21 kilotons of TNT and missed its target by almost 3 kilometers.
-The explosion in Nagasaki did not create as massive a firestorm as Hiroshima, but due to the explosive power of the bomb and the fact that it was dropped over a valley, the explosion itself was still more destructive to the immediate surroundings.
+Fat Man exploded 43 seconds later, 469 metres above the ground.
+The bomb detonated with a force equivalent to 21 kilotons of TNT and missed its target by almost 3 kilometres.
+The explosion in Nagasaki did not create as massive a firestorm as in Hiroshima, but due to the bomb’s explosive power and the fact that it was dropped over a valley, the explosion itself was still more destructive to the immediate surroundings.

 An obliterated city

-However, this did not mean that the city was in any way spared.
-Three days after the atomic bomb was dropped on the city, an aerial photo shows Nagasaki as a flat, barren landscape, an obliterated city.
+However, this did not mean that the city was spared in any way.
+Three days after the atomic bomb was dropped on the city, an aerial photograph shows Nagasaki as a flat, desolate landscape, a city wiped out.

-The area within a kilometer radius of the epicenter was completely destroyed by the heat and pressure wave created by the explosion.
-Buildings, plants and living things were pulverized.
-Within another one kilometer radius, close to 80% of all buildings collapsed.
+The area within a kilometre radius of the epicentre was completely destroyed by the heat and shock wave created by the explosion.
+Buildings, plants and living creatures were pulverised.
+Within a further kilometre radius, nearly 80 per cent of all buildings collapsed.

-Unlike the more modern Hiroshima, Nagasaki consisted largely of older wooden houses and generally weaker constructions.
-Windows and doors were smashed as far as 15 kilometers from the bomb site.
+Unlike the more modern Hiroshima, Nagasaki consisted largely of older wooden houses and generally weaker structures.
+Windows and doors were shattered as far as 15 kilometres from the bomb site.

 No tributes

-The crew in the American plane Bock’s Car and in the accompanying reconnaissance plane saw a minute after the bomb was dropped a huge ball of fire.
+One minute after the bomb was dropped, the crew of the crew in the American plane Bock’s Car and the accompanying reconnaissance plane saw a huge fireball.
 The pilots had to tilt the plane sharply backwards to avoid being hit.
-Five closely followed shock waves shook the plane and a radioactive cloud poured towards them.
-The plane was unable to continue to the island of Tinian and had to make an emergency landing on the island of Okinawa.
-After a dramatic landing, with barely 25 liters of fuel left in the tank, the battered crew was met with emptiness.
-No one was there to receive them and no ceremony awaited.
+Five closely following shock waves shook the plane and a radioactive cloud flowed towards them.
+The plane was unable to continue to the island of Tinian and was forced to make an emergency landing on the island of Okinawa.
+After a dramatic landing, with barely 25 litres of fuel left in the tank, the weary crew was met with emptiness.
+No one was there to welcome them and no ceremony awaited them.

 Unexpected criticism

-Before the bombs were dropped on Hiroshima and Nagasaki, protests came from unexpected quarters.
-Physicist Leo Szilard, who previously initiated the creation of the atomic bomb, started a petition among scientists against using the atomic bomb against Japan.
+Before the bombs were dropped on Hiroshima and Nagasaki, protests came from an unexpected source.
+Physicist Leo Szilard, who had previously initiated the creation of the atomic bomb, started a petition among scientists against the use of the atomic bomb against Japan.
 88 signatures were collected.
-But Szilard’s nomination was classified as secret and only made public in the 1960s.
+However, Szilard’s nomination was classified as secret and was not made public until the 1960s.

 Sources and more information